-Check out RISE's calendar, and join family, friends, and neighbors in strengthening the resilience of our community!
+Check out RISE's calendar of events, and join family, friends, colleagues, and neighbors in strengthening the resilience of the Rockaway community!
 Events are free to all and intended to actively engage local residents.

 RISE, 58-03 Rockaway Beach Boulevard